 Do you remember what it was like the first time you were out on your own?
 The stresses of trying to figure out your budget while also wanting to be able to play and live a little was not a fun experience.
 Help your teens out and teach them how to budget before they're out on their own.

 Sit them down and go over everything they'll eventually be in charge of paying for, such as gas, groceries, rent, and utilities.
 Lay it all out in front of them so they realize that everything costs money.
-Even those fun things can add up quick!
+Even those fun things can add up quickly!

 Rather than having them go out into the world thinking that water is free and going to the movies is cheap, prepare them for the real world.
 This is one of the biggest life skills for teens you can teach them!

 One of the best ways they can learn this life skill is by giving them a set of numbers and have them go to town.
 Give them a monthly bring-home income and a set of common bills they would need to pay for.
-Then, have them figure out what they would have left over after paying for the necessities.
+Then, have them figure out what they would have leftover after paying for the necessities.
 Let them decide if hanging out with their friends is more important than having groceries that would last a lot longer.

 Take your teachings into the real world and literally give them a budget that they're completely in control of.
 A school clothing budget is always a good place to start.
 We have some great tips on how to do that, so be sure to check those out!